-English Church Architecture -
+English Church Architecture.

-HADLEIGH, St. Mary (TM 026 425) (December 2012)
+HADLEIGH, St. Mary (TM 026 425),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-A good rule-of-thumb apropos of church guides is that the glossier and more expensive they are, the less worthwhile and interesting the information they contain, and that rule holds good even for the new guide (2011) to the present building, written by Roy Tricker, usually one of the best and most authoritative authors of these publications in Suffolk.
-Its shortcomings are especially unfortunate as the church's entry in the britishlistedbuildings website is so liberally provided with unsubstantiated and often wrong assertions, while Pevsner's account of the church in the Suffolk volume of The Buildings of England is inadequate at best.
-It would appear that the only recourse available to the visitor looking for a properly considered analysis of the building is to seek out the late Birkin Haward's Suffolk Medieval Church Arcades, published by The Suffolk Institute of Archaeology and History in 1993.
+A good rule-of-thumb applicable to church guides is that the glossier and more expensive they are, the less worthwhile and interesting the information they contain, and this rule holds good even for the 2011 guide to the present building, by Roy Tricker, usually one of the best and most authoritative of authors.
+Its shortcomings are especially unfortunate as the church's entry in the britishlistedbuildings website is so liberally provided with unsubstantiated and often wrong assertions, while James Bettley's and Nikolaus Pevsner's account of the church in the 'Suffolk West' volume of The Buildings of England (New Haven & London, Yale University Press, 2015, pp. 272-274) deals at length its the furnishings but is scanty on the architecture itself.
+It would appear that the best recourse for the visitor looking for a properly considered analysis of the building is to seek out the late Birkin Haward's Suffolk Medieval Church Arcades (Hitcham, The Suffolk Institute of Archaeology and History), published in 1993.